 However, even within the chapter, the student begins each lesson with a Lesson Challenge” that, if passed, allows the student to skip the lesson instruction and practice and move on to the next.
 Lessons are presented in small increments, with each lesson covering only one skill.
 This makes it possible for the program to accurately identify areas already mastered.

 You can see how efficient this is.
 Students need not waste time on materials they’ve already mastered.

-Lesson instruction is presented with voice over and problems shown on the screen.
+Lesson instruction is presented with voice-overs and problems shown on the screen.
 At least two or three examples are worked out after the instruction.
 Then students practice problem solving.
 Instruction is very straightforward without a lot of conceptual development or applications.

 Occasionally, the program uses graphic images or animations to show what is happening—more so at the early grade levels.
 For example, it uses arrays of squares to demonstrate basic addition and subtraction.
-It also uses arrays of squares within the traditional layout for solving multiplication problems that require carrying.
-The graphic has its own tools that are used in the demonstration and then also used by the student to solve problems.
-While the graphic makes sense, I found it awkward to use; students can skip it and solve the problem on their own if they prefer, just entering in the correct answer.
+It also uses arrays of squares for solving multiplication problems that require carrying.
+The program has its own tools that are used in the demonstration and then also used by the student to solve problems.
+While this graphic tool makes sense, I found it awkward to use; students can skip it and solve the problem on their own if they prefer, just entering in the correct answer.
 This is also true for borrowing and carrying problems.
 Graphic tools are there for the student to use to show detailed steps, but they can skip them if they want.